RocketChat/rocketchat.github.io/handbook/marketing/index.md

 - Look at previous posts to see how to use:
   - Meta data including categories and the cover image.
-  - Post structuting specifically for release posts.
+  - Post structure, specifically for release posts.
   - Reference images and open links in new tabs.
 - Publish posts under with the following naming structure `_posts/yyyy/mm/yyyy-mm-dd-slug.md`
-- Put your posts images under `images/posts/yyyy/mm/slug/`
+- Put your post's images under `images/posts/yyyy/mm/slug/`
 - Use [Image.Optim](https://imageoptim.com/mac) to reduce the size of your images.
-- Use cover images where width > 800px,  width < 100px, height > 600px.
+- Use cover images where width is 1024px,  height > 600px.
 - Put the image accreditation at the bottom of each post.

 ### Social updates

 - Put content update ideas in the [Social Media Schedule](https://docs.google.com/spreadsheets/d/1qIVBC0fUMCBfzRJK2TQA5K0m_gWZc5rNnPsGemZSUxE/edit?usp=sharing).
 - Once approved by the marketing team the update must be scheduled in Hootsuite.
-- Use a link shortner like [Google URL Shortener](https://goo.gl).
+- Use a link shortener like [Google URL Shortener](https://goo.gl).
 - Try to use some of our commonly used hashtags.

 ## What we publish

-The maketing team picks content to create and publish which they consider to be amongst the best uncreated content that will achieve the greatest impact to the orginizations short and mediuem term focus and long term objectives.
+The marketing team picks content to create and publish which they consider to be amongst the best uncreated content that will achieve the greatest impact for the organization's short and medium term focus and long term objectives.

 ### Content from Rocket.Chat team

 Rocket.Chat team members can suggest content by creating an [Asana](https://app.asana.com) task on the relevant marketing team project.

-Do not commit to any marketing or or imply that any marketing may be done for an external party to any of our channels without review and approval from the marketing team.
+Do not commit to any marketing or imply that any marketing may be done for an external party to any of our channels without review and approval from the marketing team.

 ### Content from the community